IanTeda/old.hugo.ianteda.com/content/blog/2017-04-03-rule-4-relationships-are-success.md

 ---
 type: blog
-title: Rule 4 - Relationships, say hello because success is largely a result of those around you.
+title: Rule 4 - Relationships Are Success
-description: The best way to build relationships is to say hello and make an effort to learn their name.
+description: The best way to build relationships is to say hello and make an effort to learn peoples name.
+excerpt: From construction of the project to your career, success — however you measure it — is largely a result of the people around you.
+So make an effort to build relationships with everyone, from the project director to the members of the workforce.
+And the best way to build relationships is to say hello and make an effort to learn peoples name.
 date: 2017-04-03
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]
 cover: cover-country-road
-slug: rule-4-relationships-success
+slug: rule-4-relationships-are-success
 ---

 {{< blockquote quote="You are the average of the five people you spend the most time with." author="Jim Rohn">}}